Macrichie/yelp-app-clone/README.md

 - Built using PERN stack
 - Built on typical CRUD paradigm
-- Has many real life functionalities
+- Has many real life functionalities i.e rating, reviews and real time update
+- Deployed on Heroku